The Hero’s Journey is one of the most popular storytelling frameworks out there.

 1. The Ordinary World

-• Give the character personality and dimension.
-Needs, wants, flaws, and characteristics don’t all have to come out right away, but there should be enough for the reader to want to follow the hero through the story.
+- Give the character personality and dimension.
+You don’t have to reveal every trait or flaw right away, but there should be enough personality for readers to get invested.

-Tip: This first step should take the first 10-12% of the story.
+Tip: This stage should cover roughly the first 10 to 12 percent of your story.

 2. The Call to Adventure

-Tip: The Call To Adventure should happen around the 12% mark.
+Tip: The Call to Adventure usually appears around the 12% mark of your story.

 3. Refusing the Call to Adventure

-Tip: The refusal section starts around the 15% mark of the story.
+Tip: The refusal usually kicks in around the 15% mark of the story.

 4. Meeting the Mentor

-Tip: Have this section start around the 20% mark of the story.
+Tip: This stage usually lands around the 20% mark in your story.

 5. Crossing the Threshold